MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-v14-v15-compatibility.md

 |[14.17 (cumulative update 16)](https://support.microsoft.com/help/4576662)|[15.11](https://support.microsoft.com/help/4583500) |[16.6](https://support.microsoft.com/help/4583501) |17.0|
 |[14.18 (cumulative update 17)](https://support.microsoft.com/help/4583496)<sup>[\[1\]](#1)</sup>|15.12|16.7|17.1|

-<a name="1"><sup>1</sup></a>The compatible 15, 16, and 17 versions for this 14 version aren't available yet.
-If you are currently operating on this 14 version, you'll have to wait until the next round of updates before you upgrade.

 For example, you can upgrade version 14.0 to any 15 or 16 version.
 You can only upgrade version 14.11 to version 15.5 (or later) or version 16.0 (or later).

 To see the available updates for Business Central 2019 Release Wave 2, see [Released Updates for Microsoft Dynamics 365 Business Central 2019 Release Wave 2 on-premises](https://support.microsoft.com/help/4528706).

+<a name="1"><sup>1</sup></a>The compatible upgrade versions for this version aren't available yet.
+If you are currently operating on this version, you'll have to wait until the next round of updates before you upgrade.

 ## Version 15 compatibility